Where to find help and support

 Limehouse Project

-Whether you need a little help understanding how the latest government policy changes are going to impact you and your family, or you’re trying to decide what steps you need to take to secure your future ambitions, the Limehouse Project offers a range of services for all your social welfare needs.
+Whether you need help understanding how the latest government policy changes will impact you and your family, the Limehouse Project can help.
+If you’re trying to decide on the steps to secure your future ambitions, the Limehouse Project can assist with that too.

-Appointments available to book between 2-5pm, Monday to Friday.
+Appointments available to book between Monday to Friday, 9:30am to 4pm.

 Bromley by Bow Centre

-The Bromley by Bow Centre is a community charity that offers over 40 services and activities for residents in Tower Hamlets, including free advice on a wide range of financial issues such as benefits, housing and debt.
+The Bromley by Bow Centre is a community charity that offers over 40 services and activities for residents in Tower Hamlets.
+These include free advice on a wide range of financial issues such as benefits, housing and debt.

 Clean Slate

-Clean Slate helps people to improve their financial wellbeing, including guidance on money management, finding work and accessing online services.
+Clean Slate helps people to improve their financial wellbeing.
+They offer guidance on money management, finding work and accessing online services.

 Food and emergency support services